-The New Church Museum is South Africa’s first contemporary art museum, opened to the public in 2012.
+The New Church Museum opened to the public in 2012 as South Africa’s first contemporary art museum.

-The Museum’s program includes exhibitions by invited curators, whose research interests and curatorial sensibilities offer the public an active engagement with the permanent collection and with artworks loaned from other private and public museums and collections, nationally and internationally.
+The Museum’s program included exhibitions by invited curators, whose research interests and curatorial sensibilities offered the public an active engagement with the permanent collection and with artworks loaned from other private and public museums and collections, nationally and internationally.

 The New Church Museum’s ethos is nimble and reflective.
-Through an engaging program of exhibitions, its collection and publications, it identifies and supports the most significant and challenging art of its time, actively fostering and presenting original scholarship from South African and African artists.
+Through an engaging program of exhibitions, its collection and publications, it has identified and supported the most significant and challenging art of its time, actively fostering and presenting original scholarship from South African and African artists.